Where it appears in the exam

 "We would have arrived on time if the traffic wouldn't have been so bad."

 Classic error: putting 'would have' in the if clause.
-'Would' NEVER goes in the if clause (except in very formal British speech, which Cambridge doesn't accept at B2).
+'Would' NEVER goes in the if clause in standard English (it's not a feature of any formal register).
 The if clause always uses 'had + participle'.

 "We would have arrived on time if the traffic hadn't been so bad."